Slavery in Oman: Slave market: function and conditions

 Male slaves were used in a number of tasks: as soldiers, pearl divers, farm labourers, cash crop workers, maritime sailors, dock workers, porters, irrigation canal workers, fishermen, and domestic servants, while women functioned as domestic servants or concubines.

-Most of the male slaves imported to Oman was used for hard labour in the date plantations.
+Most of the male slaves imported to Oman were used for hard labour in the date plantations.

 Female slaves were primarily used as either domestic servants, or as concubines, while male slaves were primarily used within the pearl industry as pearl divers.
-In 1943, it was reported that Muslim Baloch girls were shipped via Oman to Mecca, where they were popular as concubines since Caucasian (Circassian) girls were no longer available, and were sold for $350–450.
+In 1943, it was reported that Muslim girls from Balochistan were shipped via Oman to Mecca, where they were popular as concubines since Caucasian (Circassian) girls were no longer available, and were sold for $350–450.

 Black African women were primarily used as domestic house slaves rather than exclusively for sexual services, while white Caucasian women (normally Circassian or Georgian) were preferred as concubines (sex slaves); when the main slave route of white slave girls became harder to access after Russia's conquest of the Caucasus and Central Asia in the mid-19th century, Baluchi and "Red" Ethiopian (Oromo and Sidamo) women became the preferred targets for sexual slavery.
+British naval officer George Lydiard Sulivan in 1866 recounted a capture of slave dhows that were meant for the Imam of Muscat, three hundred slaves were aboard including fifty Oromo slave-girls, intended for the Imam's harem.
+In the early 19th century, James Baillie Fraser, writing about Said bin Sultan of Oman, noted that one of his three sons was born to an Abyssinian slave woman who had been manumitted for the purpose of becoming her master’s concubine, a practice he described as sometimes occurring when slave owners formed attachments to enslaved women.

 Non-African female slaves were sold in the Persian Gulf where they were bought for marriage; these were fewer and often Armenian, Georgian, or from Baluchistan and India.
 In 1924, the law prohibited the enslavement of white girls (normally Armenian or Georgian) on Kuwaiti territory, but in 1928 at least 60 white slave girls were discovered.

 Female slaves were often used for sexual services as concubines for a period of time, and then sold or married off to other slaves; the slave owners would arranged both marriages and divorce for their slaves, and the offspring of two slaves would become slaves in turn.

 It was common for slave owners to claim sexual services of married female slaves when the slave husband was away for long periods of time, to hunt for pearls or fish or similar labor, and sexual abuse was a common reason given when female slaves applied for manumission at the British Agency.